 I follow a lot of the fluffy and typical cute animal Twitter/Facebook accounts.
-I love stuff like this.
 I also get in a good half cry about every other day when I see a photo or video of an animal being reunited with a sibling or its favourite human, or stories of an abandoned/mistreated animal finally finding peaceful refuge.
 Frequent contact with any number of species helps you understand some of the more important tenets of humanity, I think.

 When we adopted our little gal Cleo through a local rescue organization, we were able to do some digging into her past through some Facebook posts and timeline updates.
 A local had found her and her siblings as pups in a drainage pipe beside a busy highway in the middle of a thunderstorm.
 From there, they spent some time at that family’s home regaining their strength and getting healthy again.
 A volunteer then drove them all the way to Ontario from Louisiana to be placed in temporary foster homes.
 A few weeks after our girl had been in Canada, we adopted her and brought her home.
 (Her siblings have been adopted too!)

 I get a little lump in my throat when I think about what she went through to find us, and how loving, playful, and sweet she is despite all of those circumstances.
 When she snuggles up to me when I’m feeling kinda cruddy, or greets me with extra kisses when I rush through the door, or when she bugs me for a walk when I’ve been at the computer too long, I know that our lives are fundamentally linked.
 There’s an understanding there that goes beyond basic needs being met.